Lost-Outpost/lost-legacy/CONFIGURATION.md

 ### Widescreen

-**(Not yet implemented)** I have included the necessary mods to enable widescreen UI support.
+I have included the necessary mods to enable widescreen UI support.
 If you play on a widescreen monitor, this can be enabled in the optional mods section.

-Also, if you are using the optional NordicUI, enable the mod entitled "NORDIC UI - Ultrawide Fixes and Patches".

 ### General Rules